purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 extern "C" fn __rust_panic_cleanup(payload: *mut u8) -> *mut (dyn Any + Send + 'static);
 ```

-Depending on the configuration, Rust panics can either trigger unwinding or abort the program.
-This behavior is controlled by the `-C panic="unwind/abort"` rustc flag.
-Depending on its value, different crates providing these two functions are linked in.
+Depending on the `-C panic="unwind/abort"` rustc flag, different crates providing these functions are linked.
 The crate we are interested in is `panic_unwind`.
 Its sources are available [on GitHub](https://github.com/rust-lang/rust/tree/1.82.0/library/panic_unwind).

-This is where we finally enter platform-specific code.
+Here we finally enter platform-specific code.
 I'm using Linux, so we're interested in the Itanium exception handling ABI (called `GCC` in Rust code).
 The implementation is [quite simple](https://github.com/rust-lang/rust/blob/1.82.0/library/panic_unwind/src/gcc.rs#L61-L106):

 ```rust
 pub unsafe fn panic(data: Box<dyn Any + Send>) -> u32 {